cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpssh-exkeys.md

 To specify the hosts involved in an SSH key exchange, use the `-f` option to specify a file containing a list of host names (recommended), or use the `-h` option to name single host names on the command-line.
 At least one host name (`-h`) or a host file (`-f`) is required.
 Note that the local host is included in the key exchange by default.

-To specify new expansion hosts to be added to an existing Greenplum Database system, use the `-e` and `-x` options.
+To specify new expansion hosts to be added to an existing Cloudberry Database system, use the `-e` and `-x` options.
 The `-e` option specifies a file containing a list of existing hosts in the system that have already exchanged SSH keys.
 The `-x` option specifies a file containing a list of new hosts that need to participate in the SSH key exchange.

 The `gpssh-exkeys` utility performs key exchange using the following steps: